 - Wiping down surfaces

-- They will also take care of those hidden, out of the way places, such as skirting boards, the tops of doors, and behind radiators – places that few people think of cleaning unless they are professionally trained to it!
+They will also take care of those hidden, out of the way places such as skirting boards, the tops of doors, and behind radiators – places that few people think of cleaning unless they are professionally trained to do it.

-- Workstations will be cleaned thoroughly.
-Not just obvious hygiene hotspots like telephones and computer keyboards, but drawer handles, desk legs and office chairs can all benefit from being blitzed with a cleaning solution and then spritzed with sanitiser for complete peace of mind.
+Workstations will be cleaned thoroughly.
+Not just obvious hygiene hotspots like telephones and computer keyboards, but areas such as drawer handles, desk legs, and office chairs too.

 Investing in a contract with a professional cleaning service will ensure that you and your staff are always as safe from dirt and disease as possible.
-Professional cleaners are quick and thorough, fully trained in all aspects of sanitation and able to ensure a much higher level of cleanliness in the office.
+Professional cleaners are quick and thorough, fully trained in all aspects of sanitation, and able to ensure a much higher level of cleanliness, providing a safe working environment for employees.
 Call us today to discuss our commercial cleaning services and see how we can help you.